apache/flink-kubernetes-operator/examples/README.md

 #### Enabling TLS on your deployments

 In order for the operator to communicate with the rest service of a deployment you need to mount a jks/pkcs12 secret onto the operator that uses the same ca certificate as those used by your deployments.
-[This](flink-tls-example) example provides a pre-install.yaml file that you would need to apply to your cluster before helm installing your cluster using the value tls.create=true.
+N.b.
+Make sure you use the same mount location and keystore password for your deployment as you have for the operator [This](flink-tls-example) example provides a pre-install.yaml file that you would need to apply to your cluster before helm installing your cluster using the value tls.create=true.
 It creates an issuer that is CA Certificate backed that can be used for both the operator and the examples provided